 Create Liquidity Pool in Solana in 1 minute

-To make sense of a token on Solana, you must infuse liquidity into it. , i.e. pair it with an existing token that has a more stable value, typically $SOL or $USDC, this is known as creating a liquidity pool on Solana. .
+To give purpose to a token on Solana, you must add liquidity, which means pairing it with an existing token that has a more stable value, usually $SOL or $USDC, this is called creating a Liquidity Pool on Solana.

 When launching a token (creating it and adding liquidity to it), the Liquidity Pool must be available on a decentralized exchange (DEX), with Raydium being the most convenient and chosen option in the Solana ecosystem.